angelinka/programming_for_DA_project/README.md

 ## Explore

 There is one main file in this repository:
-`audiobooks.ipynb` outlines project objectives, provides interesting facts about audibooks as a research done on the subject and moves to the main part of simulating and analazing the data.
+`audiobooks.ipynb` which outlines project objectives, provides interesting facts about audibooks as a research done on the subject and moves to the main part of simulating and analazing the data.

 Additional files/folders:
 - README.md